Do Go On - 314 - The Oak Island Mystery

 I have an explanation for that as well.

-There are, this is pretty funny though like it
+There are, this is pretty funny though.

-says high ranking banking officials of the day often referred to the secret in their correspondence
+often referred to the secret in their correspondence.

-red bike you really hope to get it and then you want a red bike, you really hope to get it.
+No, the secret is if you want a red bike, you really hope to get it.

 And then you get a red bike.